Matt Pizzolo: The Long Knives

 Though not an official prequel, Pizzolo has indicated that The Long Knives takes place in a shared universe with Godkiller and deals with several key Godkiller characters during the breakdown of society that precedes Godkiller: Walk Among Us.

-The Long Knives comic book series debuted on digital comics platform Graphic.ly in January 2011 and was distributed through a hybrid digital and convention-exclusive release.
+The Long Knives comic book series debuted on digital comics platform Graphic.ly.

 Black Mask Studios

-In 2012, Pizzolo co-founded the comic book publishing company Black Mask Studios with Brett Gurewitz.
+Godkiller's success led to Pizzolo co-founding the comic book publishing company Black Mask Studios with Brett Gurewitz in 2012.
 The label was formed with Pizzolo serving as president and Steve Niles as creative director.
 On forming the company, Gurewitz told Wired "Comics and punk have a lot in common, being transgressive art forms with under-appreciated potential for social influence."
 Focusing on transgressive art and genre stories with a social message, Pizzolo coined the name Black Mask as an homage to the anarchist group Black Mask and the Edgar Allan Poe story The Masque of the Red Death.

-Comic Book Writing: Young Terrorists and Calexit
+Comic Book Writing

+Cover of Godkiller: Walk Among Us #2.
+Art by Anna Muckcracker Wieszczyk.

+In 2014, Black Mask re-released the Godkiller limited edition comics as Godkiller, vol 1: Walk Among Us.

+The Godkiller re-release was met with strong sales and acclaim, becoming the still-fledgling publisher's highest-selling and most-reprinted comic book at its time of release.
+Godkiller sold through three re-printings and placed #1 on the comic industry's Advanced Reorder Charts.

+Kirkus Reviews placed it on its Best Books Of The Year List, calling Godkiller "Stellar... enchanting... wonderfully bizarre... deftly unorthodox and wickedly delectable" in a starred review.

+Bloody Disgusting said "I was truly moved...
+It's a dizzying read that will burrow into the core of your being.
+It pushed me further than I've ever been pushed and it establishes a new level of dialogue in the medium" in a 5 Skull Review.

+Comic book writer Tim Seeley called Godkiller, "That early display of genius.
+A nascent voice ready to make a lot of fucking noise.
+It showed Pizzolo’s skills, his tastes, his balls, and it set the stage for what would come from Black Mask and Pizzolo."